Customer Agreement

 2.2 The Agreement shall continue in force indefinitely, subject to termination in accordance with Clause 20 or any other provision of the Agreement.

-- Statements of Work
+3. Statements of Work

-3.1 From time to time during the Term, the parties may negotiate and agree additional Statements of Work setting out the particulars of the Services and related matters.
+3.1 From time to time during the Term, the parties may negotiate and agree Statements of Work setting out the particulars of the Services and related matters.

-3.3 Each Statement of Work and the Services thereunder shall be cancelled automatically upon the termination of the Agreement; however, the cancellation of a Statement of Work and the Services thereunder will not itself constitute the termination of the Agreement or the cancellation of any other Statement of Work.
+3.3 On the termination of the Agreement, each Statement of Work shall be cancelled automatically; however, the cancellation of a Statement of Work will not itself result in the termination of the Agreement or the cancellation of any other Statement of Work.

-- Consultancy Services
+4. Consultancy Services

 4.1 This Clause 4 shall apply to any Consultancy Services specified in an applicable Statement of Work; and BSITC shall provide such Consultancy Services to the Customer in accordance with this Clause 4.

-4.2 In this Clause 4:
+4.2 In this Clause 4 and elsewhere in the Agreement:

 “Consultancy Deliverables” means any and all deliverables (which may include technical design documentation, technical specifications, software and/or training materials) that BSITC has an obligation to deliver to the Customer in the course of the provision of Consultancy Services under a Statement of Work; and